marsinator358/luajit-decompiler-v2/README.md

 ## TODO

-* auto generated locals and do blocks for stripped bytecode
 * bytecode big endian support
 * improved decompilation logic for conditional assignments and if statements
 * ~multi threading for faster recursive file processing~